RU

 Blini

-Thin Russian pancakes similar to crepes, served with various fillings including caviar, smoked salmon, sour cream, jam, or honey.
+Thin Russian pancakes similar to crepes, made with yeasted dough for light, fluffy texture.
+Served with caviar, smoked salmon, sour cream, jam, or honey.
+Maslenitsa festival celebrates blini before Lent.
+Symbol of sun with their round golden shape.

 Olivier Salad